About Cyrus

 Professional Bio

-Cyrus Ausar is a Burnout Recovery Coach, humanitarian, and author with more than 25 years of experience helping professionals regain clarity and direction during high-pressure seasons.
+Cyrus Ausar is a Burnout Recovery Speaker, humanitarian, and author with more than 25 years of experience helping high performers regain clarity, confidence, and direction during high-pressure seasons.

-He is trusted by organizations nationwide for his ability to meet people where they are through relatable storytelling, practical mindset tools, and clear strategy.
-Across corporate environments, schools, and community programs, Cyrus helps overworked people slow down, reduce mental overload, and move forward with confidence.
+He is trusted by organizations nationwide for his ability to meet people where they are and quickly help them think clearly again.
+Through relatable storytelling, structured frameworks, and practical tools, Cyrus helps professionals reduce mental overload, make confident decisions, and move forward without the cost of burnout.

 Cyrus is the author of Burned Out, But Built for More and the creator of The Built for More media platform.
-His videos, keynotes, and long-form conversations are widely shared because they combine honest personal insight with solutions people can apply immediately.
+His videos, keynotes, and long-form conversations are widely shared because they combine honest personal insight with clear, usable solutions.

 His work has been featured on Fox 8, CBS, and Channel 3.
-He has received the United Way DeHoff Emerging Philanthropist Award, the Daymond Mumford Humanitarian Award, recognition as one of Stark County’s 20 Under 40, and Cyrus Ausar Day from the City of Massillon.
-He has helped communities raise more than 6 million dollars for nonprofits and has spoken at more than 300 schools and professional events nationwide.
+He is the recipient of the United Way DeHoff Emerging Philanthropist Award, the Daymond Mumford Humanitarian Award, recognition as one of Stark County’s 20 Under 40, and Cyrus Ausar Day from the City of Massillon.
+He has helped communities raise more than 6 million dollars for nonprofit initiatives and has spoken at more than 300 schools and professional events nationwide.